cloudtoid/gateway-core/README.md

 - `SameSite`: Helps with potential cross-site security issues.
   - If set to `none`, cookies are sent with both cross-site requests and same-site requests.
   - If set to `strict`, cookies are sent only for same-site requests.
   - If set to `lax`, same-site cookies are withheld on cross-site subrequests, such as calls to load images or frames, but will be sent when a user navigates to the URL from an external site; for example, by following a link.
+From Chrome version 80 and Edge 86, the default is `lax` and not `none`.

-A reverse proxy such as GatewayCore often changes the domain, path, and scheme (http/https) of proxied requests and the responses.
-Therefore, it might be necessary also to update the `Domain`, `Path`, `SameSite`, `Secure`, and `HttpOnly` attributes.
+A reverse proxy such as GatewayCore often modifies the domain, path, and scheme (http/https) of proxied requests and responses.
+Therefore, it might be necessary to update the `Domain`, `Path`, `SameSite`, `Secure`, and `HttpOnly` attributes as demonstrated below:

 ```json
 {